What Is The Best Truck Camper?

 10. Capri Retreat

 Capri is what I would call a semi-custom company.
-Their campers are ordered “custom” from the manufacturing team, but they still only have the Retreat and the Cowboy.
+Their campers are ordered “custom” from the manufacturing team, but they only have the Retreat and the Cowboy.

-They’re not going to simply draw up from scratch whatever ideas you have in your notebook.
+They won’t simply draw up from scratch whatever ideas you have in your notebook.

 Pros: